-• Enable SSH: lurn on to use SSH service.
+• Enable SSH: Turn on to use SSH service.
 Account: Enter a unique account name.New password: Enter a password for the account.
 Passwords must be 1 to 64 characters long.
-Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.
+Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.Repeat password: Enter the same password again.Comment: Enter a comment (optional).
+The context and some symbols.
 Repeat password : Enter the same password again.
 Comment : Enter a comment (optional). • The context menu contains: Update SSH account : Edit the account properties.
 Delete SSH account : Delete the account.
 You can't delete the root account.